GSA/digitalgov.gov/content/communities/uswds.md

 **Community Manager:** Dan Williams, U.S. General Services Administration (GSA)

 ## What we do
 We support the USWDS’ efforts to make it easier to build accessible, mobile-friendly government websites for the American public.
-While our listserv is primarily a means to broadcast news and updates, see the Related Resources section below for the many other ways we can work together to improve the system.

-### Resources
+### Additional Resources

 - [The U.S. Web Design System](https://designsystem.digital.gov/)
 - [USWDS on GitHub](https://github.com/uswds/uswds/)